Markets, school visits, crocodiles and beautiful beaches, the 6 Tours in 1 Excursion is a fabulous introduction to

 - Take some Dalasi (the local currency) with you for drinks over lunch and tips (if you wish) for the wrestlers, your driver and guide, plus of course for any souvenirs you might like to buy in the craft market.
 Having a range of notes is handy.

-This full day excursion runs all year round and twice weekly throughout the winter, every Sunday and Thursday.
-Please note that on Thursdays, instead of the wrestling, a visit to a school will be included.
+This full day excursion runs all year round and twice weekly from October to April every Sunday and Wednesday.

 You will receive complimentary morning coffee, bottled water, buffet lunch (excluding drinks) and entrance to the crocodile pond and museum, as well as the wrestling at Sanyang.